getinstachip/vpm/README.md

 - Runs the simulation
 - Provides output and analysis of the simulation results

-### list
+### vpm list
-List all modules in the standard Verilog library.
+List all modules in VPM's standard library.
 ```bash
 vpm list
 ```